Comment on page

 The Registration Client is a thick Java-based client where the resident's demographic and biometric details are captured along with the supporting documents in online or offline mode.
 Data is captured in the form of registration packets and is cryptographically secured to ensure that there is no tampering.
 The captured information is packaged and sent to the server for further processing.

-- Registration client is featured to allow operator to choose the operation language.
-Option to select his/her preferred language, is provided on the login screen.
+- Registration Client is featured to allow an operator to choose the operation language.
+Option to select their preferred language is provided on the login screen.

-- Data collection during regitration client supports more than one language at a time.
+- Data collection during registration client supports more than one language at a time.

-- Before starting any registration process, operator can choose the languages among the configured ones.
+- Before starting any registration process, the operator can choose the languages amongst the configured ones.